 You may wish to see an introductory page to this section first.

-The Lebanon (above) and the Anti-Lebanon (below) ranges seen from the platform of the Temple of Jupiter Heliopolitanus, the largest temple of Baalbek, which is shown in another page
+The Lebanon (above) and the Anti-Lebanon (below) ranges seen from the platform of the Temple of Jupiter Heliopolitanus, the largest temple of Baalbek, which is shown in page two

 Balbeck is supposed to be the ancient Heliopolis,